enthought/enaml/docs/source/architecture.rst

                 the standard Qt toolkit, but also includes yours.
 Code can then choose whether to use the standard Qt toolkit or your new toolkit as appropriate.

-.. warning:: These sections are outdated

 Implementing A New Toolkit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. warning:: This section is outdated

 Currently Enaml supports the Qt toolkit and the Wx toolkit (on Windows only).
 The architecture is designed to be as toolkit-independent as possible.
 To